The Post-impact Evolution of the X-ray Emitting Gas in SNR 1987A Viewed by XMM-Newton: Discussion

 The ionization age characterizes the elapsed time since the gas was shocked.
 The average ionization age $t$ and its upper limit $t_{\rm u}$ were constrained based on {the} {\tt vnei} and {\tt vpshock} spectral fitting results, {respectively}.
-For the low-temperature plasma, we found $t_{\rm u,LT}$ gradually increased from $\sim2000f^{0.5}_{\rm tot}$\,days to $\sim4700f^{0.5}_{\rm tot}$\,days during the period of 7300--10500 days after explosion, {consistent} with the physical picture that the ER started to be shocked by the blast wave at $\sim6000$ days and dominated the soft band X-ray emission since then.
-Under the plane-parallel shock assumption, we would expect the average ionization age $t_{\rm LT}=t_{\rm u,LT}/2\sim(1000$--$2350)f^{0.5}_{\rm tot}$\,days.
+For the low-temperature plasma, we found $t_{\rm u,LT}$ gradually increased from $\sim2000f^{0.5}_{\rm tot}$\,days to $\sim4800f^{0.5}_{\rm tot}$\,days during the period of 7300--10500 days after explosion, {consistent} with the physical picture that the ER started to be shocked by the blast wave at $\sim6000$ days and dominated the soft band X-ray emission since then.
+Under the plane-parallel shock assumption, we would expect the average ionization age $t_{\rm LT}=t_{\rm u,LT}/2\sim(1000$--$2400)f^{0.5}_{\rm tot}$\,days.
 However, it is found to be significantly lower, {as indicated by the {\tt vnei} fitting}, with $t_{\rm LT}\sim(300$--$500)f^{0.5}_{\rm tot}$\,days, and {does not show evidence for a similar increase as} $t_{\rm u,LT}$.
-This {suggests} that the low-temperature component has always been dominated by the ``youngest'' hot gas, which has just been shock heated within the most recent 1--2 yr.
+This {may suggest} that the low-temperature component has always been dominated by the ``youngest'' hot gas, which has just been shock heated within the most recent 1--2 yr.
 This very dynamic shock-heating process {is} also indicated by Chandra imaging observations.
 As shown by \citet[][Figure 5 {therein}]{2016ApJ...829...40F}, the surface X-ray brightness distribution of the ER can significantly change within a few hundred days, which means the brightening and the fading of the gas take place on a rather short timescale.
-This short average ionization age may be related to the shock transmission timescale and/or the destruction timescale of the shocked {high-density clumps.} We have also considered whether the short timescale {could reflect the radiative cooling timescale}, which can be estimated as $\tau_{\rm cool}\approx5.7kT/(n_{\rm e}\Lambda(T))$, {where $\Lambda$ is the volumetric cooling rate} \citep[e.g.,][]{2020..pesnr.book}. {For} the low-temperature plasma, {taking} $kT_{\rm e,LT}\sim0.6$\,keV, $n_{\rm e,LT}\sim2400$\,cm$^{-3}$ and $\Lambda(T)\sim10^{-22}$\,erg\,s$^{-1}$\,cm$^{-3}$ \citep[e.g.,][]{2009AA...508..751S}, we obtained a cooling timescale of $\tau_{\rm cool,LT}\sim720$\,yr, which {makes} radiation cooling unlikely to be the cause of the short average ionization age. {The optical emission is likely to come from even denser clumps ($\gg 10^4$~cm$^{-3}$), for which the post-shock temperature is in a regime for which $\tau_{\rm cool}$ is an order of magnitude smaller, with time scales of months to years. }
+This short average ionization age may be related to the shock transmission timescale and/or the destruction timescale of the shocked {high-density clumps.} {However, it should be remembered that the {\tt vnei} model fitting optimizes for the line emission, and the line emissivity has a non-linear relation with the ionization state.
+As a result, the line emission is suppressed when the gas is close to equilibrium at these temperatures, so the {\tt vnei} parameters can be skewed to lower $\tau$ values.} We have also considered whether the short timescale {could reflect the radiative cooling timescale}, which can be estimated as $\tau_{\rm cool}\approx5.7kT/(n_{\rm e}\Lambda(T))$, {where $\Lambda$ is the volumetric cooling rate} \citep[e.g.,][]{2020..pesnr.book}. {For} the low-temperature plasma, {taking} $kT_{\rm e,LT}\sim0.6$\,keV, $n_{\rm e,LT}\sim2400$\,cm$^{-3}$ and $\Lambda(T)\sim10^{-22}$\,erg\,s$^{-1}$\,cm$^{-3}$ \citep[e.g.,][]{2009AA...508..751S}, we obtained a cooling timescale of $\tau_{\rm cool,LT}\sim720$\,yr, which {makes} radiation cooling unlikely to be the cause of the short average ionization age. {The optical emission is likely to come from even denser clumps ($\gg 10^4$~cm$^{-3}$), for which the post-shock temperature is in a regime for which $\tau_{\rm cool}$ is an order of magnitude smaller, with time scales of months to years. }